Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": Appendix

-The quantum physics set-up is often called an EPR-B experiment: the Einstein, Podolsky, Rosen (1935) thought experiment, transferred to spin by Bohm and Aharonov (1957).
-When translated to the polarization example, this joint probability distribution of two binary variables is often called Malus' law.
+These statistical predictions are easy to compute, using the standard rules of quantum mechanics, for the so-called EPR-B experiment: the Einstein, Podolsky, Rosen (1935) thought experiment, transferred to spin by Bohm and Aharonov (1957).
+(Translated to the polarization example, this joint probability distribution of two binary variables is often called Malus' law.)
 We will stick to the spin-half terminology and talk about ``the singlet correlations'' referring to the whole family, indexed by pairs of directions, of joint probability distributions of two binary variables just described.
 The archetypical example (though itself only a thought experiment) of such an experiment would involve two Stern-Gerlach devices and is a basic example in many quantum physics texts.
-Present day experiments use completely different physical systems.
-Nowadays, anyone can buy time on a quantum computer ``in the cloud'' and do the experiment themselves, on an error-prone two-qubit quantum computer.
-One can perhaps also look forward to a future quantum internet, connecting two one-qubit quantum computers.

-Bell was interested in what one nowadays calls (possibly ``stochastic'') ``local hidden variables theories'' (LHV).
-According to such a theory, the statistics predicted by quantum mechanics, and observed in experiments, are merely the reflection of a more classical underlying theory of an essentially deterministic and local nature.
-There might be local randomness, i.e., by definition, randomness inside the internal structure of invidual particles, completely independent of the local randomness elsewhere.
-Think of ``pseudo-random'' processes going on inside particles.
-Think of modelling the whole of nature as a huge stochastic cellular automaton.
-Mathematically, one might characterise such theories as claiming the mathematical existence of a classical probability space on which are defined a large collection of random variables $X_{\mathbf a}$ and $Y_{\mathbf b}$ for all directions ${\mathbf a}$ and ${\mathbf b}$ in the plane (or in space), such that each pair $(X_{\mathbf a}, Y_{\mathbf b})$ has got the previously described joint probability distribution.
-So a natural mathematical question is: can such a probability space exist?
-The answer is well-known to be ``no'', and that is, for me, the essential mathematical content of Bell's theorem; and it can be proven in a multitude of different ways.
+Bell was interested in what one nowadays calls (stochastic) ``local hidden variables theories'' (LHV).
+According to such a theory, the statistics predicted by quantum mechanics, and observed in experiments, are merely the reflection of a the classical underlying theory of an essentially deterministic and local nature.
+There might be local randomness, for instance, further randomness in the measurement devices.
+Different sources of randomness could even be correlated.
+Mathematically, such theories are generally agreed to assert the mathematical existence of a classical probability space on which are defined random variables $X_{\mathbf a}$ and $Y_{\mathbf b}$ for all directions ${\mathbf a}$ and ${\mathbf b}$ in the plane (or in space), such that each pair $(X_{\mathbf a}, Y_{\mathbf b})$ has got the previously described joint probability distribution.
+A natural mathematical question is: can such a probability space exist?
+The answer is well-known to be ``no''.
+Just one of the many ways to prove this theorem is through Bell's inequalities.